bekk/bekk-christmas/post/security/5-big-hacks-of-2020.md

 In the middle of February this year, ISS was hit by a ransomware attack.
 ISS is global facility services company, founded in Copenhagen, Denmark.
 The company has 450,000 employees.

 The ransomware was a massive malware attack across IT-systems and networks.
-The company reported that the “IT-access” was removed immediately after the attack was discovered to isolate the indecent.
+Immediately after the attack was discovered, IT-access was removed to isolate the indicent.
+As reported by the company.
 Regardless of the actions taken, the company had to write down and change big parts of the IT-infrastructure.
 It is estimated that the attack will cost the company between 750 and 1340 million Norwegian kroner (NOK).

 It was reported that customer data was not stolen.